 I like to have a backup gun for the worst of weather.
 I know many people feel comfortable taking anything they own out in any weather but I am not one of those people.
 When it rains I take a backup gun.
 The one I chose for that purpose was a 1929 Ithaca Western Arms Long Range model.
 As with the English gun this one has 28" barrels but it is choked mod/full instead of 1/4 & 1/2.
 The extra choking of this gun was an asset as I spent much of the season hunting open mud flats where there was little cover.
 The birds were often quite wary and there were days when if I was going to shoot at all it would be at birds flushing at forty yards.
 Those were the close birds.
 I enjoyed using the gun even though it bests the weight of the Cogswell & Harrison by a full pound.

 Next came the task of what to feed the guns.
-The Coggie has 2 1/2" chambers and the Ithaca 2 9/16".
-Initially I loaded 2 1/2" cartridges for both guns but early in the season I bought a case of 67mm cartridges to shoot in the Ithaca.
+The Cogswell & Harrison has 2 1/2" chambers, the Ithaca 2 9/16", and the L.C.
+Smith 2 3/4".
+Initially all I shot was 2 1/2" cartridges that I loaded but early in the hunting season I bought a case of 500 67mm cartridges to shoot in the Ithaca.
 They are loaded with 27 grams of shot, which is just under an ounce.
 All of the Cartridges I loaded contained 7/8 ounces of shot.
 In those cartridges I found the density of #8 shot to perform better than the larger #7 1/2.
 At longer ranges there were fewer holes in the pattern of the ones loaded with #8 and they still contained plenty of downrange energy to penetrate, break bones, and kill birds.
 If I could have picked up a bag of #8 1/2 I believe I would have been very pleased with the performance.

 When all was said and done I had a season in which I shot more birds than any prior.
 However, I also had a lower percentage of hits than in any other season since I have been keeping track of such things.
 Does that mean I shoot a sixteen worse than a twenty, twenty-eight, or (heaven forbid) a four-ten?
-No much of that can be chalked up to tougher conditions and switching back and forth from day to day between two gun with drastically different feel and stock dimensions.
-If I concentrated on one and only one of those guns I could use it just as effectively as a twenty gauge and slightly more than a twenty-eight.
+No, much of that can be chalked up to tougher hunting conditions and switching back and forth from day to day between guns with drastically different feel and stock dimensions.
+If I concentrated on one and only one of those guns I could use it just as effectively as a twenty gauge and with slightly more effectiveness than a twenty-eight gauge.
 But, where would the fun be in just shooting one gun?